 After making the decision, it’s time to move on.
 You’ll feel good and build self-confidence knowing that you didn’t linger on the choices available.

 Only consider revisiting a previous decision if something unexpected occurs that impacts it.
-If that’s the case, then follow the same process by ensuring you make the revised decision before a new deadline.
+If that’s the case, follow the same process by ensuring you make the revised decision before a new deadline.

 4. Seek Input From Other People—Don’t Decide Alone

-If there’s any degree of struggle in reaching a verdict, then seeking opinions from people in your network can lessen the mental burden of indecisiveness.
+If there’s any struggle in reaching a verdict, then seeking opinions from people in your network can lessen the mental burden of indecisiveness.

 Do you feel comfortable seeking input from other people to help make decisions?

-Explore the Thoughts of Others and Gain a Different Perspective
+Gain a Different Perspective From Others

 An insecure business leader likely won’t trust their team(s) to help them make decisions.
 On the other hand, an assured and secure business leader realizes they don’t “know it all.”

 When faced with a difficult choice, don’t be afraid to lean on the relevant people for help.
 They can offer valid alternatives that are otherwise easy to overlook or hold the key to you making a well-informed decision.

 5. Simplify and Lower the Number of Available Options

 You’re standing in the store, facing an aisle of more than 20 varieties of peanut butter.
 You have no idea which one to choose, and although there are subtle differences, they all look fairly similar.

-Using the example above, you might make the easiest choice of avoiding any further thought, which often results in the purchase of the wrong item.
+Using the example above, you might make the easiest choice of avoiding further thought, which often results in purchasing the wrong item.

 Extract Meaningful Information and Evaluate Options With a Binary Outcome

 To simplify and lower your range of options, leverage the information available and extract what’s most important for you to make a decision.

 Keep a tight lid on having too many important components.
-Prioritize if necessary, and implement a binary outcome (of “yes” or “no” / “true” or “false”) to help arrive at decisions earlier, such as defining a limited price range that the product must fall within.
+Prioritize, if necessary, and implement a binary outcome (of “yes” or “no” / “true” or “false”) to help arrive at decisions earlier, such as defining a limited price range that the product must fall within.

 6. Eliminate Unnecessary Distractions

-Today, the easiest distractions are a result of technology and the devices running it—all of which are at your fingertips 24/7.
+Today, the easiest distractions result from technology and the devices running it—all of which are at your fingertips 24/7.